AzSiAz/Littlerequester/readme.md

 ## littlerequester argument doc

+2 params
-param - String : An url
+- url - String : An url
+- type? - String : json or raw (default to raw) - Optionnal

 OR